 What Are the Moped Liability Limits I Need to Follow?

-When requesting a quote for this protection, you’ll receive information about your state’s specific liability requirements.
+You’ll receive information about your state’s specific liability requirements when requesting a quote for this protection.
 It helps to have your driver’s license and vehicle information ready during this process to ensure you receive an accurate estimate of your monthly or annual premiums.

-Since a Class C moped maxes out at 20 miles per hour, the risks of severe injury or property damage are significantly reduced.
+Since a Class C moped maxes out at 20 miles per hour, severe injury or property damage risks are significantly reduced.

 Most states have a 25/50/25 minimum set for your liability insurance requirements.
 That means you must carry $25,000 for bodily injury claims, $50,000 for each accident, and $25,000 in property damage.
 Those figures are the maximum amounts the insurer pays if you’re responsible or have a valid claim.